Hilary Jerome Scarsella

 Hi, I’m Hilary.

 I’m a scholar, writer, educator, and advocate.
-I study religion, gender, trauma, society, and my specialization is in what these together have to do with sexual violence.
+I study ethics, religion, gender, trauma, and society.
+My specialization is in what these together have to do with sexual violence.
 I try to understand how religion goes wrong, imagine new ways for it to go right, and create strategies for stopping sexual violence in the process.

 I write, teach courses, lead workshops, and create resources designed to help communities do this work together.
 I’ve long been a direct advocate for survivors of abuse in religious contexts, and I carry that hat into every conversation I enter.